|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Drizzle with oil, season and toss with your hands.
+Drizzle with oil and toss with your hands.
 You want every bit of potato to glisten with oil, but you do not want them drenched.
+Add the optional dried herbs, if using.

 Bake for about 30 minutes, or until the fries reach the color and crispness that you like.